 During the early days of Planet Earth, an alien visited, bringing with it some of the greatest gifts humanity has ever received – we can only assume that’s how we came to have the Negroni.
 Or maybe it was something to do with an adaptation of a Milano Torino at Caffe Camparino in Milan during the 1860s?
 Or a Count Camillo Negroni?
 Whoever’s responsible, we’re forever grateful.
-In case you didn’t know, the 12th – 18th September is Negroni Week, meaning now is the perfect time to get out there and try some of the city’s finest (not that you needed the excuse).
-So whether you’re looking for a total classic or want to try a new take, here’s where to find the best Negronis in London.
+Whether you’re looking for a total classic or want to try a new take, here’s where to find the best Negronis in London.

 Bar Termini is an obvious choice for one of the best Negronis in town, with an entire menu dedicated to the short but powerful drink.
 While these Negronis are pre-batched, there’s certainly nothing lazy about them, they’re carefully made by premium bottled cocktail company Untitled Drinks.
 And as a bonus, pre-bottled means you can get some to take home with you.

 You can’t beat a Negroni for a fiver in London, and a good one at that.
 That’s why Brutto’s affordable aperitivi are way up there with its selling points, alongside the traditional trattoria vibes and menu of Tuscan crowd-pleasers.
 Apparently they get through 20 litres of the stuff each day.

 A mezcal Negroni will knock your socks off – in a good way – and Bar Antoine’s is smokin’ (literally).
 Gone are the days of the three-ingredient Negroni, this one combines Ilegal Joven Mezcal with cherry wine, Campari, Kahlua and a beetroot & mirin fermentation.
 It’ll blow you away.